Denellyne/LogicaLine/README.md

 # Logica Line

-### A Secure Prolog Based Chat Server built with your Privacy in mind
+### A secure Prolog based chat server built with your privacy in mind

 # Features